opencast/opencast/docs/guides/admin/docs/installation/ansible.md

 differences between testing and production use are:

  - Setting different passwords for all password options in `group_vars/all.yml`.
 These scripts default to the common passwords used by default by Opencast.
 You do not want to use these passwords in production.
+Remember to use `ansible-vault`, or some other secret management system to protect your authorization data!
  - Changing `install_mariadb` to `false`.
 These scripts install MariaDB from your distribution's package manager by default, but some institutions may want to use an institution-wide MariaDB instance.
 If this is true for you, set this value to `false` to prevent installation of MariaDB.
-The database schema will still be imported, although you may need to create the schema itself manually.
+The database tables will still be imported, although you may need to create the schema itself manually.
  - Changing `handle_network_mounts` to `false`.
 These scripts install NFS from your distribution's package manager by default, but some institutions may want to use an appliance, or want to manage NFS themselves.
 If this is true for you, set this value to `false` to prevent installation of NFS on the fileserver, and the creation of mounts on the Opencast nodes.
+ - Reconfiguring most things (ie, using the `config` advanced option) aside from the authentication data will likely break your install.
+These playbooks target basic installation rather than major changes.
+Test first, then transition to a new instance for production.

 Upgrading Major Versions
 ------------------------